syncfusion-content/flutter-docs/Flutter/pdf-viewer/getting-started.md

 {% endhighlight %}
 {% endtabs %}

 N> It is recommended not to use both the [initialScrollOffset](https://pub.dev/documentation/syncfusion_flutter_pdfviewer/latest/pdfviewer/SfPdfViewer/initialScrollOffset.html) and `initialPageNumber` properties at the same time.
-If both properties are defined, then the `initialPageNumber` will be prioritized over the [initialScrollOffset](https://pub.dev/documentation/syncfusion_flutter_pdfviewer/latest/pdfviewer/SfPdfViewer/initialScrollOffset.html)
+If both properties are defined, the `initialPageNumber` will be prioritized over the [initialScrollOffset](https://pub.dev/documentation/syncfusion_flutter_pdfviewer/latest/pdfviewer/SfPdfViewer/initialScrollOffset.html)

 ## Load document with the specified scroll offset position or zoom level